apache/datafusion/docs/source/library-user-guide/api-health.md

 ## Migration Guidelines

-To ensure smooth upgrades and maintain application stability, the following guidelines must be followed for changes involving:
+To ensure smooth upgrades and maintain application stability, the following guidelines should be followed for changes involving:

 - Public API changes
 - Introducing deprecated methods